chrisconlon/CommonOwnerReplication/README.md

 ### Downloading WRDS
 User must provide (a WRDS account).
 User will be prompted for WRDS username and password in file 1_Download_WRDS_Data.py.

+If you do not have API access, you will need to consult the WRDS_web_access.pdf instructions in this replication package.

+If you are running this on a batch job (not interactively) such as on a HPC cluster you will need to pre-enter your WRDS password by creating a pgpass file.

+As an example:
+`
+import wrds
+db = wrds.Connection(wrds_username='joe')
+db.create_pgpass_file()
+Copy
+`

+If you encounter a problem, it might be that your pgpass file is not accessible by your batch job.

+For more information please see: https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-python/python-from-your-computer/ for more details.

 ## How to run code
 Change to the directory containing this file and run "./run_all.sh" on the terminal.
 The code should take approximately 3-10 hours to run.
 Tables and figures will be produced as described below.